Luis Castillo (second baseman): New York Mets

-Castillo was traded by the Twins to the New York Mets on July 30, 2007 for two minor league players, catcher Drew Butera and outfielder Dustin Martin.
+Castillo was traded by the Twins to the New York Mets on July 30, 2007, for two minor league players, catcher Drew Butera and outfielder Dustin Martin.
 He finished the season with a .301 batting average with one home run, 38 RBIs and 19 stolen bases.
 On November 18, the Mets re-signed him to a four-year contract worth a reported $25 million.
 Castillo had a strong finish to the 2007 season after being traded.
 He reached base safely in 40 of his last 46 games, and scored 34 runs in his last 42 games.
 In 50 games as a Met, Castillo batted .296 with 20 RBIs and 10 stolen bases.

 In 2008, a year plagued with injuries and several bench stints, Castillo hit .245 in 87 games, but still managed to steal 17 bases in 19 attempts.

 In 2009 spring training, Castillo led all major league players in walks, with 17 from 56 official at-bats.
 On March 16, 2009, Castillo was presented the opportunity to bat right-handed instead of being a switch hitter.
 He declined, and continued to be a switch hitter throughout the rest of his career.
 Although the Mets struggled as a team, Castillo enjoyed a bounce-back year in '09, hitting .302 with 77 runs scored and a .387 on-base percentage.
 However, on June 12, with two outs in the bottom of the ninth inning and runners on first and second base, Castillo dropped an easy pop fly hit by Alex Rodriguez for a two-run game-ending error at Yankee Stadium, earning him a measure of infamy in the Mets–Yankees rivalry and a place in Mets' history.

 On June 4, 2010, the Mets put Castillo on the disabled list because of problems in both his feet.
 He was replaced by Rubén Tejada who played at second base in the Mets' 5–4 win against the Florida Marlins at Citi Field.
 He was criticized, along with Carlos Beltrán and Óliver Pérez, for not visiting injured soldiers at Walter Reed Army Medical Center with his teammates.
 Castillo commented on not being happy with his playing time and "has to work something out this offseason".
 During spring training of 2010, he was booed by the home fans at Digital Domain Park where the Mets play their spring training games.
 He was released from the Mets spring training roster on March 18, 2011.

-Philadelphia Phillies

 On March 21, 2011, Castillo signed a minor league deal with the Philadelphia Phillies.
 On March 22, he reported to Phillies training camp.
 Castillo was released shortly thereafter on March 30, 2011.

 He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned zero votes.